-- Ideally about 70% of the foods I eat should be alkaline.
+- 70% of the foods I eat should be alkaline.

-- I stock my kitchen with lower sugar fruits with an emphasis on apples, citrus and bananas.
+- Stock my kitchen with lower sugar fruits with an emphasis on apples, citrus, and bananas.

-- I use more quinoa and millet over wheat.
+- Use more quinoa and millet than wheat.
 I also use raw oats and brown rice.

-- I substitute goat cheese and yogurt for cow milk cheese and yogurt.
+- Substitute goat cheese and yogurt for cow milk cheese and yogurt.
 I use soy milk in place of cow milk.

-- I eat a lot of soy beans and tofu, and I try to use white beans and lentils more than other beans.
+- Eat a lot of soy beans and tofu, and I try to use white beans and lentils more than other beans.

-- I use olive oil as my main cooking and salad dressing oil.
-(See my Olive Harvest Post) Flax oil is also good for salads, but I never cook with it because it looses its rich nutritional value when heated.
+- Use olive oil as my main cooking and salad dressing oil (see my Olive Harvest Post).
+Flax oil is also good for salads, but I never cook with it because it loses its rich nutritional value when heated.

-- I use almonds as my main nut.
+- Use almonds as my main nut.
 I also eat a lot of flax seeds and some sesame seeds.